Gambling White Paper: Gambling Commission Timeline

 v. require safer gambling communications on gaming machines that accept cashless payment.

 The DCMS consultation Summer 2023, here, closed on 04 October 2023.
-The DCMS recently published its response here, as it relates to proposed cashless payment and player protection measures.
+On 16 May 2024, the DCMS published its response here, as it relates to proposed cashless payment and player protection measures.

 The Government will make changes through secondary legislation which would require a draft negative statutory instrument as it relates to removing the prohibition of the use of debit cards on gaming machines.